vertify-earth/biomass-prediction/README.md

 This repository provides a comprehensive machine learning pipeline for estimating above-ground biomass (AGB) using satellite remote sensing data.
 It emphasizes spatial-awareness in data preprocessing and model training, employing a hybrid site-spatial cross-validation strategy for robust model evaluation and deep learning models (CNNs) for prediction.

+## What Is This Model For

+This model is trainined to predict above-ground biomass (AGB) in tropical and subtropical forests using multi-source satellite imagery.
+Specifically:

+- **Prediction Unit**: Estimates biomass at 24×24 pixel patches (approximately 480×480m at 20m resolution)
+- **Output**: Biomass density in Mg/ha (megagrams per hectare)
+- **Input Data**: Processes multi-sensor data including Sentinel-1, Sentinel-2, Landsat-8, PALSAR, and DEM
+- **Application Scope**: Best suited for tropical and subtropical forest ecosystems in South/Southeast Asia
+- **Biomass Range**: Validated for forests with biomass between ~40-400 Mg/ha

 ## Overview

 The pipeline is designed to handle multi-source satellite imagery and corresponding biomass data from various study sites.
 Key aspects include: